 If you’re not the parent of a child with autism, but want to optimize your interactions with people with autism, Autism Tomorrow provides practical and helpful information on topics such as:

 - Holidays can be very rough for the family with autism.
 Visiting relatives, schedules that are thrown off, chaos, noise, etc. can cause great stress.
 Well-meaning relatives can overwhelm the individual.
-Don’t be one of those well-meaning individuals who causes stress.
+Don’t be one of those well-meaning individuals who cause stress.

 - Most people with autism are detail-oriented and extremely focused.
 They make loyal and dedicated employees.
 If you are employing or supervising a person on the spectrum, let the individual finish a project before giving another.
 Projects can be difficult but they must have a well-defined goal/endpoint.